 In 2001 I joined Professor David Dockrell´s group as a post-doctoral research associate investigating the role of macrophage apoptosis in pneumococcal infection.
 In 2005 I was awarded an independent fellowship from the British Lung Foundation to investigate the effects of influenza A virus on macrophage innate immune function.

-My main research interest is in the role of macrophages in host defense against respiratory pathogens.
-I am particularly interested in the effect of influenza A virus on macrophage function, its effect on the regulation of macrophage apoptosis and how this may lead to increased susceptibility to bacterial superinfections.
+My main research interest is in the role of macrophages in host defense against respiratory pathogens, in particular Streptococcus pneumoniae.
+Additionally, I am interested in the effect of influenza A virus on macrophage function, its effect on the regulation of macrophage apoptosis and how this may lead to increased susceptibility to bacterial superinfections.
 I have been using a variety of in vitro and in vivo models and am currently developing computational models to support this research.

 My main collaboration is with Professor David Dockrell.
 I also collaborate on murine in vivo models with Professor Moira Whyte, Dr Sarah Walmsley and Dr Colin Bingle.
 My work on the development of computational models is in collaboration with Dr Alex Best (Mathematics and Statistics), Professor Rod Smallwood (Computer Science) and Professor Mike Boots (University of Exeter).

 - Committee member of the British Association for Lung Research.

 - Member of University of Sheffield ethical review panel/3Rs Committee.

-- Computational models of innate immune response to respiratory pathogens.
+- Computational models of macrophage innate immune responses to Staphylococcus aureus.

-- Maintenance of macrophage viability after Neisseria meningitidis infection.
+- Role of ubiquitination in regulation of macrophage viability after bacterial infection.

 - The role of apoptosis in murine models of pneumococcal pneumonia.